 The rear drum brakes (if so equipped) do not have audible wear indicators.
-Should you ever hear an unusually loud noise from the rear drum brakes, have them inspected as soon as possible by a NISSAN dealer.
+Should you ever hear an unusually loud noise from the rear drum brakes, have them inspected as soon as possible by an authorized NIS-SAN dealer.

 Proper brake inspection intervals should be followed.
-For more information regarding brake inspections, see the appropriate maintenance schedule information in the "NISSAN Service and Maintenance Guide".
+For more information regarding brake inspections, see the appropriate maintenance schedule information in the "Maintenance" section of this manual.